Last Updated: 27.08.2017

 After all, consistency is key, right?

-A big reason for that is they simply ‘wing it’ when it comes to training.
+A big reason for that is because they ‘wing it’ when it comes to training.
 They go in, do a bunch of exercises and leave.
-There is no element of progress and naturally, they never get anywhere.
+There is no element of progression and they never get anywhere.

 This is where proven strength programs come in.
 There is a time scale.
-There are daily and weekly numbers you need to cover, there is a smart approach to recovery and when you look at your pre-planned spreadsheet for the next training block, you get to say:
+There are daily and weekly numbers you need to cover.
+There is attention to recovery and when you look at your pre-planned spreadsheet for the next training block, you get to say:

 “Whoa, I’ll be lifting x weight for y reps on z date.”